Assault by Strangulation Lawyer Greensboro, NC

 Another place our Criminal Defense Lawyers often look for the way the court system focuses on in on what constitutes a crime, is law enforcement handbooks.
 Sometimes these handbooks will shed light on how the state views things such as physical injury.
 For the charge Assault on a Law Enforcement Officer, physical injury is defined as cuts, scrapes, bruises or other physical injuries that do not constitute serious physical injuries.

-This kind of gives an idea of what they’re looking for, but the important part is you can’t be convicted of assault by strangulation unless they find that you caused physical injury.
+This kind of gives an idea of what they’re looking for, but the important part is you can’t be convicted of assault by strangulation unless they find that you caused physical injury, which can lead to serious penalties.

 What does Strangulation mean?